iverberk/puppet-infra-docker/readme.md

 ## Introduction

-This repository contains all the scripts and configuration needed to setup a local Puppet development stack (consiting of Puppetmaster, The Foreman and PuppetDB) based on Docker containers.
+This repository contains all the scripts and configuration needed to setup a local Puppet development stack based on Docker containers (consisting of a Puppetmaster, The Foreman and PuppetDB).
 It is fully described in my [blog post](http://www.ivoverberk.nl/docker-tutorial-puppet-and-the-foreman/).

 ## Usage